 - Research in Nursing

 - Nursing Informatics and Advanced Nursing Practice

 - Developing World Class Human Resources

 Typical Work Settings

 Nurses care for patients in hospitals, urgent care centers, nursing care facilities, doctors' offices, schools and camps, and correctional facilities.
-Some work for home health care agencies supervising home health aides and providing patient care.
-Other nurses serve as members in the military.
+Some work for home health care agencies, supervising home health aides and providing patient care.
+Other nurses serve in the military.

 What Else You Need to Know

 - Nurses must be licensed before they can begin working.
 To become licensed as a practical nurse one must pass an exam called the NCLEX-PN.
-One who wants to become a registered nurse must pass the NCLEX-RN.
+To become a registered nurse, an individual must pass the NCLEX-RN.

 - RNs who have an associate degree or diploma in nursing may apply to RN Bachelor's or Master's Degree programs.